rustprooflabs/pgosm-flex/docs/PERFORMANCE.md

 via PgOSM-Flex is analysis-ready as soon as the load is done!
 The legacy data model required substantial post-processing to achieve analysis-quality data.

-The limited comparsions done showed that loading a region using the full PgOSM-Flex (`run-all.lua`) will take a few times longer than using the legacy method.
+The limited comparsions show that loading a region using the default PgOSM Flex layerset will take a few times longer than using the legacy method.